 Understanding how these cells function and interact with each other can help us better understand how the immune system works and how we can support its function.

-Lymphocytes are the central cells of immune system, responsible for acquired immunity & the immunologic attributes of diversity, specificity, many and self/non-self recognition.
+Lymphocytes are the immune system’s central cells, responsible for acquired immunity as well as the immunologic characteristics of diversity, specificity, many, and self- or non-self recognition.
 It constitutes 20% to 40% of the body’s WBC and 99% of the cells in the lymph.

-The basic cells of immune system are Lymphocytes (B-Cells and T-Cells), Mast cells, Granulocytes and NK cells.
+The basic cells of the immune system are lymphocytes (B- and T-cells), mast cells, granulocytes, and NK cells.
+These are basic immune cells.

 - The letter “B” designate from its site of maturation, in the “Bursa of Fabricius” in the birds; and “Bone marrow” in the mammalian species, including humans & mice.

 - B-Lymphocytes carries out “Humoral-immune response” by producing antibodies.